robrich/kubernetes-hands-on-workshop/C-Kubernetes-in-the-Cloud/15-Install-Azure-Kubernetes-Service/README.md

    - Click on Agent Pool's Node Size, and change the Node Size to a cheaper VM

-     Azure [requires](https://learn.microsoft.com/en-us/azure/aks/quotas-skus-regions#restricted-vm-sizes) more than 2 CPUs per VM in AKS.
-Choosing `A2_v2` may work.
+     Azure [requires](https://learn.microsoft.com/en-us/azure/aks/quotas-skus-regions#restricted-vm-sizes) more than 2 CPUs per VM in AKS, so you can't choose any of the really cheap 2 vCPU VMs

    - Change the Node count minimum to 1 and maximum to 3